autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

-# Open AD Kit: Containerized Workloads for Autoware
+# Open AD Kit: containerized workloads for Autoware

 Open AD Kit offers two types of Docker image to let you get started with Autoware quickly: `devel` and `runtime`.